top of page

 ABOUT

-Along with my training as a psychotherapist, my work as a therapist is informed by my academic training in philosophy and theology and my interests in music and nature.
-I tend to think of the struggles and joys we experience in life as issues that, though unique in our individual experience, are part of the human condition.
-I also tend to think that there is some element of spiritual depth to the work of being alive.
+I tend to think of the struggles we experience in life as issues that, though unique in our individual experience, are part of the human condition and that there is an element of what could be called spiritual depth to the work of being alive and seeking meaning. â€‹

 Education: